grebnetiew/wiimcyt/README.md

     http://yourServersIP:8089/youtube?s=YourYoutubeUsername

-Run the program on your server:
+Run the program on your server by opening a command window (in Windows, go to the downloaded file, hold Shift and right-click near it, and choose 'open command window here') and entering:

     go build youtube.go && ./youtube